 Hello divas!
 I hope that you have had a great week so far.
 Mine has been pretty good.
 One thing I am working on is getting up earlier in the morning so that I can get more accomplished in my day.

-With all that excitement, it was really difficult to wake up this morning.
+I have to say that I am NOT a morning person.
+At all.
+I would rather sleep to be honest.
+It is really difficult to wake up most mornings before about 7am.
 With my busy lifestyle, however, I am finding that I need all the extra time squeezed out of the day as possible.
 And what I finding is that the mornings are a great way to find a bit of extra time in the day.
 So today I am share some easy ways to become a morning person.

 Get on a schedule.
 I know that this can be difficult but you need to get on a schedule of some sort to help you body reset it’s internal clock.
 At first, this may mean going to bed even when you aren’t really tired.
 And heaven knows the first little bit with an early alarm won’t be easy.
 But after a week or so, it will start to get a little easier to both go to bed and get up in the morning.

 Unplug and relax.
 You need to find a time in the evening to wind down.
 About an hour before I want to to go bed, I unplug from the computer and phones and start to wind down.
 I may do some breathing or relaxation yoga exercises.
 I don’t eat.
 I pretty much just try to make my body understand it’s time for bed.